cdkth/pagerduty-export-opsgenie/README.md

     reports = ['users', 'teams', 'escalation_policies', 'schedules', 'services']

 ***Note: Only 'users', 'teams', 'escalation_policies', 'schedules', and 'services' have been tested.***

 ***Disclaimer: Script is adjusted to adapt with certain use cases according to our PagerDuty settings.
-Use at your own risk***
+Use at your own risk.***